WHITE-HAT999/testtttt/README.md

 			},
 			{
 				name = 'Moderator Detection',
-				description = 'Be notified whenever Contro detects a player joins your session that could be a game moderator.', settingType = 'Boolean',
+				description = 'Be notified whenever Sirius detects a player joins your session that could be a game moderator.', settingType = 'Boolean',
 				minimumLicense = 'Pro',
 				current = true,